academie-de-espee/youth-rapier-rules/rules.md

     1. Division 1 will be for youths ages 6-9, and may authorize in plastic rapier.
     2. Division 2 will be for youths ages 10-13, and may authorize in plastic rapier and light rapier.
     3. Division 3 will be for youths ages 14-17, and may authorize in light rapier and heavy rapier.
-6. In tournaments, youths will compete with those from the same division.
-    1. Youth rapier combat will be conducted one-on-one for fighters in any division.
-Only those youth fighters in Division 3 may participate in melees.

 ## Training
 1. Youths must have a "Permission to Practice" card as issued by the MOL office to practice or train rapier combat.